 However, this will require in-depth financial planning for both owners and when done well, there is a good chance that no cash top-up is needed – sales proceeds may be sufficient from the sale of your EC.

-Do also note that by taking this step, much research and homework has to be done as different property and developments has different returns.
+Do also note that by taking this step, much research and homework has to be done as different properties and developments have different returns.

 It will be helpful to follow up closely with Master Plan announcements, Transport Development and Potential Future Development plans.